abdelazizSalah/ICS_Labs/readme.md

 - `Man_in_the_Middle/` - ARP poisoning and TCP payload modification experiments to sniff users' communication.
 - `Web-Vulnralibilities/` - Exploiting Juice Shop for different web vulnerabilities.

+## Solutions
+- You will find a readme file inside each folder for the lab solution, enjoy it :)

 - You can find more advanced labs solution in this [repo](https://github.com/abdelazizSalah/Ethical-Labs)